-We produce ethanol and co-products at our production facilities described below.
+We produce ethanol, specialty alcohols and co-products at our production facilities described below.
 Our plants located on the West Coast are near their respective fuel and feed customers, offering significant timing, transportation cost and logistical advantages.
 Our plants located in the Midwest are in the heart of the Corn Belt, benefit from low-cost and abundant feedstock production and allow for access to many additional domestic markets.
-In addition, our ability to load unit trains from our plants located in the Midwest allows for greater access to international markets.
+In addition, our ability to load unit trains from our plants located in the Midwest, and barges from our Pekin, Illinois plants, allows for greater access to international markets.

-We wholly-own all of our plants located on the West Coast and the two plants in Pekin, Illinois.
-We own approximately 74% of the two plants in Aurora, Nebraska as well as the grain elevator adjacent to those properties and related grain handling assets, including the outer rail loop, and the real property on which they are located, through Pacific Aurora, LLC, or Pacific Aurora, an entity owned approximately 26% by Aurora Cooperative Elevator Company, or ACEC.
+We wholly-own all of our plants located on the West Coast and the three plants in Pekin, Illinois.
+We own approximately 74% of the two plants in Aurora, Nebraska as well as the grain elevator adjacent to those properties and related grain handling assets, including the outer rail loop, and the real property on which they are located, through Pacific Aurora, LLC, or Pacific Aurora, an entity owned approximately 26% by Aurora Cooperative Elevator Company.

-Estimated Annual
+Estimated Annual Capacity

-Capacity

 Facility Name Facility Location (gallons)

 Magic Valley Burley, ID 60,000,000

 Columbia Boardman, OR 40,000,000

 Stockton Stockton, CA 60,000,000

 Madera Madera, CA 40,000,000

 Aurora West Aurora, NE 110,000,000

 Aurora East Aurora, NE 45,000,000

 Pekin Wet Pekin, IL 100,000,000

 Pekin Dry Pekin, IL 60,000,000

+Pekin ICP Pekin, IL 90,000,000

-We produce ethanol co-products at our production facilities such as wet distillers grains, or WDG, dry distillers grains with solubles, or DDGS, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil, distillers yeast and CO_2 .
+We produce ethanol co-products at our production facilities such as wet distillers grains, or WDG, DDGS, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil, distillers yeast and CO2.